jbhntr861/Sabia/README.md

 d.
 Open the config.yml file in the Sabia directory
 e.
 Place your api key on the right of Apikey:

+MAKE SURE THERE IS A SPACE BETWEEN apiKey: AND YOUR API KEY OTHERWISE IT WILL NOT BE RECOGNIZED AND WILL NOT WORK!
+apiKey: <apikeyhere>

 STEP 2. # Installation

 #################